Hulupeep/ruvscan/README.md

 ## 🎯 What Is This?

-**RuvScan is GitHub search that actually understands what you're trying to build.**
+**A GitHub search that actually understands what you're trying to build.**

 ### The Problem

-You're building something new.
+You're building something new (an app or feature).
 You know there's probably a library, framework, or algorithm out there that could 10× your project.
 But:

 - 🔍 **Search is broken** - You'd have to know the exact keywords
 - 📚 **Too many options** - Millions of repos, most irrelevant